feargaldowney/smithereens/README.md

-# React + Vite
-Web App created for a client with React + Vite.
+# Web App created for a client with React + Vite.

 Visit the finished site at: (https://smithereens.netlify.app/)